xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ## Fountain Network Support
 The library defines two structures to handle the network requests.
-The `PageFetcher` is used to fetch each page from the service, whereas the `PagingHandler` will be used to handle the paging state.
+The `PageFetcher` is used to fetch each page from the service, whereas the `NetworkDataSourceAdapter` will be used to handle the paging state.

 ```kotlin
 interface PageFetcher<T> {